tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 This section will cover the first method only.
-The second method is covered in :ref:`sec-automatic-handover`, while the third method is explained in length in Section :ref:`sec-handover-algorithm` of the design documentation.
+The second method is covered in :ref:`sec-automatic-handover`, while the third method is explained in length in Section :ref:`sec-handover-algorithm` of the Design Documentation.

 Direct configuration in eNodeB RRC works as follows.
 User begins by creating a new ``LteRrcSap::ReportConfigEutra`` instance and pass it to the